yvonnegichovi/airbnb-clone-project/README.md

 ### 🔄 CI/CD & Deployment
 Uses GitHub Actions and Docker to automate testing, integration, and deployment workflows.
 This ensures consistent development practices, minimizes errors, and accelerates delivery cycles.

+## API Security

+Securing backend APIs is critical to maintaining user trust, protecting sensitive data, and preventing abuse of the system.
+This project implements the following key security measures:

+### 🔐 Authentication
+We use token-based authentication (e.g., JWT or session tokens) to verify user identity.
+This ensures only registered users can access protected endpoints and prevents unauthorized access.

+### ✅ Authorization
+Role-based access control (RBAC) is implemented to restrict certain actions (like listing a property or managing bookings) to specific user roles (e.g., host vs guest).
+This limits exposure and ensures users can only perform actions within their privilege level.

+### 🚦 Rate Limiting
+Rate limiting prevents abuse by restricting the number of requests a client can make within a given timeframe.
+This mitigates brute-force attacks and protects the system from being overwhelmed by malicious users.

+### 🧑‍💻 Input Validation & Sanitization
+All incoming data is validated and sanitized to prevent injection attacks, such as SQL injection and cross-site scripting (XSS).
+This guards against data corruption and unauthorized access.

+### 🔒 Secure Payment Processing
+Payment data is handled through secure third-party gateways using HTTPS.
+Sensitive transaction data is not stored in plain text, reducing the risk of data breaches.

+---

+### Why Security Is Crucial

+- **User Data Protection:** Ensures personally identifiable information (PII), like emails and passwords, are encrypted and stored safely.
+- **Transaction Security:** Payment information and booking details must be safeguarded against theft or tampering.
+- **System Integrity:** Prevents unauthorized users from accessing, modifying, or deleting critical data.
+- **Reputation:** A secure system fosters user trust and protects the credibility of the platform.